SI3P/StreamTV/README.md

 ## Server (Desktop)

-The Multimodal Server Architecture takes multimodal inputs and merge them into a semantic frame using different grammars:
+The Multimodal Server Architecture takes multimodal inputs and merge them into a semantic frame using different grammars.

-- the interpreter controls the life cycle of each modality and realizes the multimodal fusion;
+- The interpreter controls the life cycle of each modality and realizes the multimodal fusion.
-- each mode recognizes the input signals and notifies the results through an event;
+- Each mode recognizes the input signals and notifies the results through an event.
-- the recognized sequences are placed in a multidimensional stream to be integrated into a single multimodal frame;
+- The recognized sequences are placed in a multidimensional stream to be integrated into a single multimodal frame.
-- the application receives the frames and generates a feedback for the user.
+- The application receives the frames and generates a feedback for the user.

 <img src="screenshot/server.jpg?raw=true" height="200"/>